Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Founded in 1996 by John D. Thompson, he is also the company president and is 100% stockholder of Invest Inc.

-In 1996, John had a vision for the company that focused on providing investment clients with access to tailored investment advice and to provide a personal touch to client service that they could not get in large brokerage houses.
-John is also President of Thompson Financial Group, Inc, which is an accounting firm.
+In 1996, Thompson had a vision for the company that focused on providing investment clients with access to tailored investment advice.
+He set out to deliver a personal touch to client service that they could not get in large brokerage houses.
+Thompson is also president of Thompson Financial Group, Inc, an accounting firm.

-Invest Inc.'s primary investment strategy on client accounts is strategic asset allocation, which utilizes mutual funds.
-According to Invest Inc. it means that they use actively-managed funds where there are greater opportunities to achieve an investment rate of return while attempting to diversify risk.
+Invest Inc.'s primary investment strategy is strategic asset allocation using mutual funds.
+According to Invest Inc. it means that they rely on actively managed funds that offer greater opportunities for achieving an investment rate of return while also diversifying risk.
 Portfolios are globally diversified to control the risk associated with traditional markets.

 iTrust Asset Management